-This Protocol applies to the at-risk behaviour of Students whether occurring oncampus, off-campus, or online.
+This Policy applies to the at-risk behaviour of Students whether occurring on-campus, off-campus, or online.

-Every member of the Brock University community has a responsibility to take action in accordance with this Protocol if they observe a Student-at-Risk.
+Every member of the Brock University community has a responsibility to take action that is appropriate in the circumstances if they observe a Student at-Risk.